SUSTAINABLE LANDSCAPESRead Full Article

-This project was part of Terrain's Estate Butler division.
+This project was part of Terrain's - Studio Terrain division.
 Construction started on January 1st and was move-in ready for crabbing season in the summer.
 See here the before photos built in 1944 as a small beach cottage and remodeled in the 1950's as a mid-century timber frame beach house.
 The designers worked carefully to save the existing timber structure, sanding down the beams and curating a mid-century beach look.

 The existing stone fireplaces were painted white and recycled teak was found to line the loft edges.
 The kitchen doors were custom made to reflect whitewash beach wood and the custom organic wood handles were made by an artist in the UK.
 The whitewashed, wide-plank wood floors were sourced from Castle Bespoke Flooring out of Oregon.
 The T&G clear cedar siding and interior wood lining, ideal for Pacific NW weather, was carefully preserved.
 The entire HVAC, plumbing and electrical was replaced and redesigned for modern living.
 LED accent lighting was installed in every room creating the perfect ambient atmosphere using a 2700 Kelvin rating.